 If you have family out of state that you mail parcels to, I would think they'd make good containers.
 They should cushion things well, you could even break a few of them up for stuffing inside.

 The local Red Cross might take a few of them to take to house fire locations, etc. If they're large enough to hold a few bottles of water or even just ice water to dampen washcloths in for cooling off it'd be a help (that would even be a good idea when you're outdoors doing yard work or on family outings).
-If you have local pharmacies that deliver meds they might take a few to keep the deliveries cool while on the road.

 The boy scout dens in your area might be interested in some of them for the boys to use on camping trips as individual lunch box coolers.
 Day cares or kindegarten classes for the same maybe (?).